andresjesse/typeorm-javascript-expo/README.md

 This is a minimal example of using **TypeORM** with **Expo** (SQLite) and **Javascript** ES6 (not TypeScript!).

+This EntitySchema-based strategy also works in TypeScript if you don't want to use Experimental Decorators.

 Video (PT-BR): https://youtu.be/Y1MZS4R-vKo

 **Setup**: